samson-16/shop-here/README.md

 - Infinite scroll: ensure additional products load as you reach the end of the list
 - CRUD actions: create, edit, and delete products to confirm API integration
 - Favorites: add/remove items and verify persistence across views
-- Responsive design: test header navigation, burger menu, and product layout on mobile widths
+- Responsive design: header navigation, burger menu, and product layout on mobile widths

 ## Deployment